Coderockr/backend-test/README.md

 # Coderockr Investments API

-An API for an application that stores and manages people and their investments.
+An API for an application that stores and manages people and their investments, and send emails whenever an investment is created or withdrawal.

 ## Initializing